StrongKey/FIDO-Server/README.md

 ## Getting Started
-Begin by downloading the installation package [here](link) and placing it in the /foo directory.
+Begin by downloading the installation package [here](https://github.com/StrongKey/FIDO-Server/tree/v2_api/fidoserver/fidoserverInstall/src) and saving it.
 From there, execute the following steps:
 1. Open a terminal and login as *root*.
 2. Type the following at the prompt:
     ``Code here``